iainmorgan/wear-me-data/README.md

 The following code book is included:

 CodeBook.md				This code book describes the two above data sets and outlines the transformations applied in the above script.

+To run the script, download and unzip the source data files (in their original file structure) into the local repo folder, the run the script step by step.
+The script requires the dplyr library.